Bhaveshsisodia/Q-Achatbot_genai/README.md

 ## To use click on this Link
 https://q-achatbotgenai-esvlcgfre2ysgafkkaddpt.streamlit.app/

-To run this app please create a api key on groq.com and pass that app key in api key box
+To run this app please create a api key on groq.com and pass that api key in api key box